Trouble Sleeping? Here Are 5 Ways to Reset Your Circadian Rhythm

 There is a grouping of nerves in the hypothalamus gland, directly behind our eyes, called the suprachiasmatic nucleus, or SCN, that is hypersensitive to light.
 These nerves are responsible for sending signals to the pineal gland, where melatonin, amongst other hormones, is produced.
 This is the master clock, so to speak, which regulates the other internal clocks throughout our bodies.

 Regulating Circadian Rhythm

 Another impediment to maintaining a consistent circadian rhythm is adjusting to different time zones.
-For those who travel often for work, time changes, even if only a few hours, can mess with your sleeping patterns, a.k.a. jet lag.
+For those who travel often for work, even only a few hours’ time change can mess with your sleeping patterns, a.k.a. jet lag.
 Generally speaking, it takes about a day for every hour of change for your body to adjust its circadian rhythm.

 Researchers have found that the change in time zones can provide a significant advantage to sports teams traveling west to east when playing games after 8 p.m.
 EST. Because in the U.S., the internal clocks of a team on the west coast are 3 hours behind those on the east coast, so a game being played after 8 p.m. is tantamount to west coast players playing in the late afternoon or early evening — a time when circadian performance is at its peak.